Xilinx/Vitis_Libraries/vision/docs/src/include/design-example-aie.rst

 Makefile
 ========

-Run 'make help' to get list of commands and flows supported.
-Running below commands will initiate a hardware build.
+Run 'make help' to get the list of supported commands and flows.
+Running the following commands will initiate a hardware build.

 .. code:: c